FrozenNode/Laravel-Administrator/readme.md

 ## Changelog

+### 2.1.0
+- You can no longer use has_one or has_many fields in the $edit property.
+This is because those relationships require a new item to be created on the other table.
+- The number field now formats nicely in the interface
+- Added the first tutorial video to the README
+- Bugfix: There was a case sensitivity issue with the libraries folder because of the namespaces I was using.
+Quickfixed this by changing libraries to Libraries.
+- Bugfix: Getting model rows was calling 'SELECT * FROM [whatever_relationship_table]' multiple times.
+This should alleviate some performance issues.

 ### 2.0.1
-- Fixed a big related to grouping functions in the 'select' option
+- Bugfix: related to grouping functions in the 'select' option
-- Fixed a bug related to the model title showing up
+- Bugfix: related to the model title showing up

 ### 2.0.0
 - Reorganized the libraries